 If residency at Willamette View was approved based on a guarantee of income provided by others, such as family members, that income stream must continue unless the guarantor, for good cause, becomes unable to continue the support.

-IV.
+III.
 Assignment of Refundable Entrance Fee

 Residents entering Willamette View under a refundable entrance fee plan will be required to assign enough of the refund to Willamette View Foundation to equal the amount of financial assistance that was provided.

 I. All Residents at Willamette View are eligible for financial assistance.

 II.
 Residents can contact the Willamette View Foundation at any time regarding financial assistance.
 Pre-planning can help to ease your mind.
 Please contact us before your resources are fully depleted.

 III.
 Resident financial support will begin once a resident has used all available resources and will supplement monthly income received.
 The Willamette View Foundation can provide this assistance because our donors wanted to help the Willamette View community.
 Our program is not designed to reserve a resident’s estate for heirs.

 IV.
 Residents of Willamette View who must be moved from the Willamette View campus because of their special circumstances will be eligible for assistance from the Willamette View Foundation if other program eligibility requirements are met.
 If approved, all Resident Assistance Program policies and procedures will apply.
 Special circumstances requiring life care away from the Willamette View campus are limited to situations where Willamette View, Inc. is unable to meet the care plan needs of the resident.
 For example, a resident who displays behavior that poses a threat or has psychiatric issues beyond the scope of care offered at Williamette View would still be eligible for assistance at another location.